cmadland/teaching/pages/getting-started-with-wordpress/page.md

 ##### Tap `Add New Category`.

 !!!
 Every time you publish a post for this course, you **MUST** use the category for this course.
-If you are taking EDCI335, then use the category `edci335` on every post.
+If you are taking EDCI335, then use the category `edci335` on **every post**.

 [Click here to learn more about using categories to organize your site.](https://onlineacademiccommunity.uvic.ca/wordpress-tutorials-the-dashboard/wordpress-tutorials-organizing-content/)